Yorkshire captain Jonny Bairstow joins Mumbai Indians for IPL play-offs

 Yorkshire captain Jonny Bairstow has joined Mumbai Indians as a replacement player for the Indian Premier League play-offs.

-The 35-year-old wicketkeeper-batter will miss the next County Championship match against Nottinghamshire and possibly the first two Vitality Blast matches, depending on how the Indians fare in the competition.
+The 35-year-old wicketkeeper-batter will miss the next County Championship match against Nottinghamshire and possibly the first two Vitality Blast matches, depending on how Mumbai fare in the competition.

 The move comes with Yorkshire second-bottom of the Championship standings following their innings and 128-run defeat to champions Surrey.